matt-heindel/matt-heindel/README.md

 ### About Me

 - I'm currently a Software Engineering Immersive Resident at [Hack Reactor](https://www.hackreactor.com/coding-bootcamp?gclid=CjwKCAjwuvmHBhAxEiwAWAYj-GAGxDfcp29hdLplIaXfBrrLL-noZV7WkwMzGgZ54yDuHydiM9izaxoCWAoQAvD_BwE)
+- I was voted 'Most Likely to Document the Documentation' by my peers at Hack Reactor
-- Fun-fact: I discovered my passion for Software Engineering while making wine as a Wine Chemist
+- I discovered my passion for Software Engineering while making wine as a Wine Chemist

 ---